luisjg/School-Work/README.md

 - Java

 ## License
 Licensed under The MIT License (MIT).
-See License for more information.
+See <a href="https://github.com/klinster/School-Work/blob/master/LICENSE">License</a> for more information.